-Our key goals are to protect our patients from health-care associated infections and to prevent the spread of infection among patients, health care providers, visitors, and others in our health-care environment.
+Our key goals are to protect our patients from infections and to prevent the spread of infection among patients, health care providers, visitors, and others in our health-care environment.

 Good hand hygiene is the single most important way to prevent the spread of infection.
-At HDSHRC, you can expect your health care provider to clean their hands before providing care.
-Please clean your hands
+At HDS, we expect you and your health care provider to clean your hands regularly.

 - when you enter or exit your room or the hospital,